 Direct Indexing is basically an investing strategy that could let you manage the market like a professional, but can be executed automatically without your involvement.

-How can it benefits you
+How can it be beneficial to you?

 In the past, direct indexing wasn’t as beneficial to small retail investors because it was costly to hire a professional manager to implement such a strategy and index licensing costs are prohibitive for investors with small portfolios.